tofarr/servey/README.md

 * **echo_authorization** gets the authorization from the http headers, decodes and confirms it and echos it.
 By default, we look for parameters with type Authorization and inject them from the context rather than directly from input parameters.
 * **only_for_root** can only be executed by users with the root scope
-* GraphQL endpoints use the same access_controllers, reading tokens from the Authorization http header.
+* GraphQL uses the same access_controllers, reading tokens from the Authorization http header.
 (Graphiql lets you specify this)

 ## Scheduler

-So far we have demonstrated usage of [WebTrigger](servey/trigger/web_trigger.py), however triggers are pluggable so you could create your own and handlers for them.
+So far we have demonstrated usage of [WebTrigger](servey/trigger/web_trigger.py), but triggers are pluggable and other implementations are possible.
 One additional type included is the [FixedRateTrigger](servey/trigger/fixed_rate_trigger.py) This allows you to specify that a function should run at regular intervals.